MicroEJ/docs/VEEPortingGuide/uiChangeLog.rst

 .. _com.microej.pack.ui#ui-pack(frontpanel)#13.0.0: https://repository.microej.com/modules/com/microej/pack/ui/ui-pack/13.0.0/

-ImageGenerator
+Image Generator
-""""""""""""""
+"""""""""""""""

 **Added**

-* Redirects source image reading to the image generator extension project in order to increase the number of supported image formats in input.
+* Redirects source image reading to the Image Generator extension project in order to increase the number of supported image formats in input.
-* Redirects destination image generation to the image generator extension project in order to be able to encode an image in a custom RAW format.
+* Redirects destination image generation to the Image Generator extension project in order to be able to encode an image in a custom RAW format.
 * Generates a linker file in order to always link the resources in same order between two launches.

 **Changed**

 * Compatible with `com.microej.pack.ui#ui-pack(imageGenerator)#13.0.0`_.
 * See :ref:`Migration notes<section_ui_migration_imagegeneratorapi_13x>` that describe the available changes in Image Generator API.
-* Uses a service loader to loads the image generator extension classes.
+* Uses a service loader to loads the Image Generator extension classes.
 * Manages image data (pixels) address alignment.

 **Removed**